knative/docs/contributing/DOCS-CONTRIBUTING.md

-    * *Actively maintained* - The code sample has an active Knative team member who has committed to regular maintenance of that content and ensures that the code is current and working for every product release.
+    * *Actively maintained* - The code sample has an active Knative team member who has committed to regular maintenance of that content and ensures that the code is updated and working for every product release.
     * *Receives regular traffic* - To avoid hosting and maintaining unused or stale content, if code samples are not being viewed and fail to receive attention or use, those samples will be moved into the